Measuring the Time-Varying Market Efficiency in the Prewar and Wartime Japanese Stock Market, 1924-1943: Introduction

-Unlike the prewar U.S. stock market, there is no composite stock market index for the prewar Japanese stock market.
-Therefore, earlier studies examine the EMH using various stock market indices. \citet{kataoka2004b} employ the daily stock prices in 1903 alone to examine whether the prewar Japanese stock market was efficient.
-They accordingly calculate the autocorrelation coefficients to find that the market was almost efficient in the weak sense of \citet{fama1970ecm}. \citet{suzuki2012pwt} assumes the same breakpoints that are detected in \citet{choudhry2010ww2} to investigate the relationship between breakpoints (major historical events) during the Pacific War and the variation of stock prices using daily stock market data.\footnote{\citet{suzuki2012pwt} focuses on major historical events during WWII as follows: (1) Attack on Pearl Harbor on December 7, 1941; (2) the Japanese conquest of Burma from January to May 1942; and (3) the Battle of Midway in June 1942.} He concludes that market efficiency declined after the start of the Pacific War and that the breakpoints are consistent with the variation of stock prices. \citet{bassino2015iet} use the daily stock prices from 1931 through 1940 when applying \citetapos{engle1987etv} the generalized AR conditional heteroskedasticity (GARCH)-in-mean model to investigate information efficiency in the prewar Japanese stock market.
-They find that the 1930s-era Japanese stock market deviated from weak-form efficiency.
-Note that earlier studies employ stock prices per industry, or a pseudo-volume-weighted price index, as their datasets and apply somewhat unsophisticated empirical methodologies.\footnote{It is notable that those price indices cannot accurately reflect the value of capital in the whole stock market.} Moreover, the sample period of most studies is too short to examine whether the modern stock market evolves and market efficiency changes over time in the sense of the AMH.
+\citet{kataoka2004b} employ daily stock prices for 1900 (from January 5 to December 29) and calculate autocorrelation coefficients, finding that the market was almost efficient in the weak sense of \citet{fama1970ecm}. \citet{suzuki2012pwt} uses the breakpoints estimated by \citet{choudhry2010ww2} and daily stock market data to investigate their relationship with major historical events during the Pacific War and the variation in stock prices.\footnote{\citet{suzuki2012pwt} focuses on the following major historical events during WWI I: (1) the attack on Pearl Harbor on 7 Dec 1941; (2) the Japanese conquest of Burma from January to May 1942; and (3) the Battle of Midway in June 1942.} \citet{suzuki2012pwt} concludes that market efficiency declined after the beginning of the Pacific War because the war risk premium of \citet{reitz1988erp} and \citet{barro2006rda} was reflected promptly in the price formation process. \citet{bassino2015iet} use the simple arithmetic average of daily stock prices from 1931 to 1940, along with \citetapos{engle1987etv} generalized autoregressive conditional heteroskedasticity-in-mean (GARCH-in-mean) model to investigate information efficiency in the prewar and wartime Japanese stock market.
+Although they find that the Japanese stock market deviated from weak-form efficiency in the 1930s, their price index does not include the shares of the Tokyo Stock Exchange (TSE), which accounts for the largest shares in terms of trading volume, and thus, does not appropriately represent the price trends of the prewar and wartime Japanese stock market.
+Therefore, the datasets and econometric methods used in the previous studies are both unsophisticated.
+Moreover, the sample periods in most studies are too short to examine whether the modern stock market has evolved and market efficiency changed over time, in accordance with the AMH.
+Clearly, these price indexes do not accurately reflect stock market performance.